antw/genesis/README.md

     - genesis/
       - {recipes,roles,servers}/
+        - my-component.sh

+          This is main script for the component, and is called by Genesis.

         - my-component/

-          - run.sh

-            This is the first script called and should perform initial installation, set variables, define functions,
-            etc.

-          - files/

-            A directory containing files (or directories) to be copied into the server root.
-This copy if performed after running run.sh but before...
+          An optional directory containing files (or directories) to be copied into the server root.
+This copy is not performed implictly by Genesis, but rather when you run genesis_copy_{recipe,role,server}_files with the name of the

-          - after.sh

-            Acts as an after filter; run after files are copied.

-          - contrib/

-            A directory containing sources, .deb packages, etc, which are _not_ copied to the server root, but may be used by run.sh or after.sh
+          component.

 USAGE
 -----